baileyp/advent-of-code-2023/notes/day2.md

 > Can you write a function that satisifies these tests?

-It spit out some code, I blindly copy-pasted it into my `Day02` class and re-ran the tests and wouldn't your know, they passed.
+It spit out some code, I blindly copy-pasted it into my `Day02` class and re-ran the tests and wouldn't you know, they passed.

 Of course there was something in the code I didn't understand which was `to_sym` so another `/explain` prompt later and